HadeerZohdi/HadeerZohdi/README.md

 - 👋 Hi, I’m @HadeerZohdi
-- 👀 I’m interested in Frontend Development and AI
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on big projects within a Tachnology organization
 - 📫 How to reach me?
 By Email: hadeer.zohdi@gmail.com

 <!---